mauriciovasquezbernal/kubecon-na-2025/labs/03-creating-your-own-gadget/README.md

 the optional WASM part.
 It is split into 4 tasks, you can find the proposed solutions for them in the solutions folder.

+You can check at any time our Gadget Development documentation https://inspektor-gadget.io/docs/latest/gadget-devel/ if you need more information.

 Let's start our journey and create a folder dedicated to our gadget:
 ```bash
 ~ $ mkdir mygadget